IIITLucknowSWEngg/CSAICSBTeam020/URD.md

 ## 1. Introduction

 ### 1.1 Purpose
-This document outlines the requirements for the development of a **Flipkart Clone application**, which aims to provide users with an intuitive and seamless e-commerce platform for browsing, purchasing, and managing products.
+This document outlines the requirements for the development of a **QuickKart application**, which aims to provide users with an intuitive and seamless e-commerce platform for browsing, purchasing, and managing products.
 The application will support web and mobile platforms, ensuring an optimal user experience.

 ### 1.2 Scope
 The core features of the Flipkart Clone application include: